HolyBlackCat/cpp-tutorials/language/02_basics/01_your_first_program.md

 ### Case sensitivity

 C++ is said to be "case sensitive".
-This means `std::cout` and `sTd::COut` are not the same thing, and trying to use the latter will cause a compilation error.
+This means `std::cout` and `sTd::COut` are not the same thing, and trying to use the latter will not work.

 ### Whitespace and line breaks